angular/angular/src/lib/table/table.md

 default data accessor on the `MatTableDataSource`.

-If you are not using the `MatTableDataSource`, but instead implementing custom logic to sort your data, listen to the sort's `(sortChange)` event and re-order your data according to the sort state.
+If you are not using the `MatTableDataSource`, but instead implementing custom logic to sort your data, listen to the sort's `(matSortChange)` event and re-order your data according to the sort state.
 If you are providing a data array directly to the table, don't forget to call `renderRows()` on the table, since it will not automatically check the array for changes.